-Starting Up Solution Only my headlight comes on, nothing else.
-This is normal behavior.
-The super capacitors are charging and this will take between 1-20 seconds. (see page 5 for more details) When I first turn the power on, the engine will not begin to run.
-This is normal behavior.
+Conventional AC Solution This is normal behavior.
+The super capacitors are charging and this will take between 1-20 seconds. (see page 5 for more details) This is normal behavior.
 To prevent accidental high-speed start-ups, Proto-Sound [®] 3.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
 See the "Basic Operation" section for more details.
-The engine will not start after I press the Direction button.
 You may not be sending enough power to the track to power the engine.
 Rotate throttle clockwise to increase track power.
-Horn Solution I can't get the horn to blow when I press the Horn button.
-You may be pressing the button too quickly.
+Solution You may be pressing the button too quickly.
 Try pressing the Horn button more slowly, taking approximately one full second to fully depress the button.
-Bell Solution I can't get the bell to ring when I press the bell button.
-You may be pressing the button too quickly.
+Solution You may be pressing the button too quickly.
 Try pressing the bell button more slowly, taking approximately one full second to fully depress the button.
-Coupler Solution When I try to fire the coupler, PFA starts.
-You are waiting too long between Horn butto presses.
+Solution You are waiting too long between Horn button presses.
 See the timing instructions located at the beginning of the "Proto-Sound® 3.0 Operating Instructions" section.
-The Proto-Coupler [TM] won't let the engine uncouple on the fly.
 Try lubricating the coupler knuckle and rivet with a dry graphite lubricant.
-The coupler does not fire or stay coupled.
 The coupler needs to be cleaned.
 Wipe with denatured alcohol (not rubbing alcohol) and let dry.
-Cab Chatter Solution Sometimes the Cab Chatter sounds don't play.
-Cab Chatter plays only in neutral at random intervals.
+Solution Cab Chatter plays only in neutral at random intervals.